thavasnippets/sonarqube-az-devops/README.md

-# SonarQube Setup for SPA(Reactjs) & API(.net Core) through Azure Build Pipeline
+# SonarQube Setup for SPA(ReactJS) & API(.Net 5.0) through Azure Build Pipeline
 ## Use case:
 1. Setup the SonarQube for code analysis
 2. Create a Build Pipeline (CI) for both .net Core and React Application using YAML
-3. Configure the SonarQube code analysis for both .net Core and React
+3. Configure the SonarQube code analysis for both .net 5.0  and React

 ## Solution 1 (Using Container Instance)
 <p align="center" width="100%">